EstefiRojas/Lab-Notebook/GeneFunctionality/README_Liang.md

 # Get a list of Ensembl ids.
 This script aligns gRNAs against the
 # full human genome (GRCh38) and then intersects the results with
 # a dedicated GENCODE lncRNA annotation file.
 The final report includes
-# ALL BLAT hits; if a hit does not overlap a lncRNA, "NA" is reported in
+# antisense BLAT hits only; if a hit does not overlap a lncRNA, "NA" is reported in
 # lncRNA fields.
 ./find_lncRNA_guides.sh ../data/Liang/LiangMuller_May2025_Table1_Filtered-gRNAs.csv ../data/Liang/LiangMuller_May2025-Table3-Gene-RRA-Ranking.csv